Tricentis/qTest.Integration.Pulse/parsers/README.md

 ### ReadyAPIXML.js
 This is a parser for the XML output provided by the ReadyAPI testing tool.
 Expected results will be in a test suite and not individual tests.

+### RobotXML.js
+This will parse XML results from the Robot Framework.
+Currently, it is a high-level parser and will only work a single non-nested suite of results.

 ### SerenityJSON.js
 This is a parser for the Serenity BDD XML format, a Cucumber derivative.
 This parser has been submitted for public use by our friends at Specsavers UK.